 The marketplace has made great strides recently towards standardization to streamline the reporting of carbon emissions and mitigate the very real financial risks associated with its management.
 But a critical first step is establishing a fundamental understanding of what carbon accounting software is today - an accessible solution to the many carbon reporting issues we currently face.
 So, let's break it down:

 What is carbon accounting software?

 At a high level, carbon accounting software is designed to help organizations manage and quantify their carbon emissions.
-With the right accounting solution, companies can accurately track emissions data and collect the necessary information to begin strategically regulating their output of greenhouse gasses (called: decarbonization).
+With the right accounting solution, companies can accurately track emissions data and collect the necessary information to begin strategically reducing or completely eliminating carbon emissions. (also known as decarbonization).

 To add context to the relatively new industry of carbon accounting software, we need to distinguish between a carbon accounting vs. an ESG (Environmental, Social, and Governance) solution.